-Wednesdays at the Center is a topical weekly series in which scholars, artists, journalists, and others speak informally about their work in conversation with Duke students, staff, faculty, and community members.
-The series, which began in March 2006, typically welcomes around 50 audience members every week throughout the academic semesters over the lunch hour.
+Wednesdays at the Center is a topical weekly series in which scholars, students, artists, journalists, musicians, and community members speak informally about their work in conversation with Duke students, staff, faculty, and the wide community connected to the John Hope Franklin Center.
+The series, which began in March 2006, welcomes audience members weekly during the regular semester from 1pm-2pm for conversations and light refreshments.
 All events in the series are free and open to the public.
-A light lunch is served at each event.

 The John Hope Franklin Center is accepting applications for Wednesdays at the Center for Fall 2023 semester series through August 7, 2023.
 Applications can be completed online at https://duke.qualtrics.com/jfe/form/SV_cD7M3aJM4bCioHc.
 Wednesdays at the Center will be from 1:00 pm - 2:00 pm Wednesdays through the fall semester.

 We accept applications on a wide range of topics that are of both local and global interest.
 Inspired by Dr. Franklin's legacy, we encourage submissions that promote conversations on racial equity, social justice, and community engagement.